-Castania is an expansion project for the production of mixed nuts, located in Housoun - Byblos.
+Castania is an expansion project for the production of mixed nuts, located in Housoun-Byblos.
 The project benefit from IDAL's Incentive Package and generates 75 additional job opportunities.

+75 new jobs

+OMRAN

-OMRAN Omran is a Lebanese owned company located in the Bekaa region and specialized in the manufacturing of confectionary more specifically biscuits, chocolate, wafers, juice, sweets, cake, bakery and the like.
+Omran is a Lebanese owned company located in the Bekaa region and specializes in the manufacturing of confectionary more specifically biscuits, chocolate, wafers, juice, sweets, cake, bakery and the like.
 The company serves both the local and Middle East market and is planning on expanding to Arab markets in the near future.
 The project benefit from IDAL's Incentive Package and generates 62 new job opportunities.

+62 new jobs

-Rifai is an expansion project for the production of mixed nuts, located in Hallat - Byblos.
+Rifai is an expansion project for the production of mixed nuts, located in Hallat-Byblos.
 The project benefit from IDAL's Incentive Package and generates 97 additional job opportunities.

-75 new jobs

-62 new jobs

 97 new jobs

-FOREIGN INVESTMENTS

-Foreign companies operating in the agro-industrial sector include Swiss food and nutrition giant Nestle.
-Also producing in Lebanon is General Mills (USA), Coca Cola (USA), Unilever (UK/ Netherlands), PepsiCo (USA).
+Hawa Chicken is a Lebanese poultry company offering high quality poultry and eggs.
+With the increasing demand for its high quality products, Hawa Chicken has decided to expand its production capacity by establishing in Anfeh, North Lebanon a new slaughterhouse with further processing of poultry products in addition to a rendering plant and a pet food industry.
+The expansion of the project benefit from IDAL's Incentive Package and generates 238 new job opportunities.
+238 new jobs FOREIGN INVESTMENTS Foreign companies operating in the agroindustrial sector include Swiss food and nutrition giant Nestle.
+Also producing in Lebanon is General Mills (USA), Coca Cola (USA), Unilever (UK / Netherlands), PepsiCo (USA).
 Most of these companies have manufacturing plants in Lebanon through which they serve the local market.

 MAIN STAKEHOLDERS Since the early 90s, the Lebanese government has given special attention to the agro-industrial sector.
 This has materialized in its efforts to improve the sector's governance structure; it was also coupled with an increased emphasis on marketing strategies, together with the creation of incubators that foster better production practices.
 Efforts of public institutions have equally been amplified through the contributions of private entities like the Syndicate of Lebanese Food industries, as well as international organizations such as the United Nations Development Program (UNDP) and the European Commission's delegation to Lebanon.
 IDAL IDAL is mandated as per Investment Law No. 360 to assist in the support, promotion and marketing of Lebanese products, especially agricultural and agro-industrial products.
 As a result, IDAL has signed a protocol of cooperation in 2004 with the Syndicate of Agro Food industries (the AGROMAP protocol), whereby it committed to actively promote the export of agro-food products, mainly through its co-sponsorship of Lebanese pavilions in international food fairs.
 As of today, IDAL has managed to support Lebanese participation in 11 regional and international fairs, enabling the showcase of Lebanese products of at least 45 local companies.
 MINISTRY OF INDUSTRY The Ministry is a main stakeholder in maintaining quality standards and promoting better production practices.
 Its Industrial Research Institute (IRI) conducts product testing and issues quality certifications.
 The ministry equally hosts the ELCIM program providing technical support for manufacturers in issues of production, finance and marketing.
-MINISTRY OF AGRICULTURE Through its sectoral strategy, the Ministry has focused on enhancing linkages between agricultural and agro-food activities, and has included the development of agro-food industries in its support MINISTRY OF ECONOMY AND TRADE The Ministry has partnered with the European Commission in Lebanon to establish 'Association AGRIPOLE' a business incubation center targeting agricultural and agro-industrial enterprises.
+MINISTRY OF AGRICULTURE Through its sectoral strategy, the Ministry has focused on enhancing linkages between agricultural and agrofood activities, and has included the development of agro-food industries in its support scheme.
+MINISTRY OF ECONOMY AND TRADE The Ministry has partnered with the European Commission in Lebanon to establish 'Association AGR-IPOLE' a business incubation center targeting agricultural and agro-industrial enterprises.
 AGRI-POLE targets existing businesses and start-ups alike, providing them with incubation and business development services.